piotrbajdek/lngcnv/README.md

 ## METHOD 3

-Download the lngcnv source from GitHub, build, rename and install the program:
+Download the lngcnv source from GitHub.
+Then, build and install the program:

-_rustc ./main.rs_

-_mv main lngcnv_

-_sudo cp lngcnv /usr/bin/_
+_cargo build && sudo cp target/debug/lngcnv /usr/bin/_

 # THE OFFICIAL LNGCNV FORUM